 There are rose quarts or Moonstone-type-looking pieces of sea glass on this beach.
 Finding larger pieces on a crowded beach can get a bit difficult since most local vendors hunt for the glass to sell to tourists.

 Newport is a coast in southern California.
 There are many beaches in Newport including Crystal Cove State Park, Aliso Beach, Laguna Beach, and Newport Beach itself.

 Crystal Cove is a great place to hunt for Sea Glass.
 Many people from around LA come to Newport beaches to surf.

 It is dangerous to swim here because of the high-riding waves.
 But because of these high waves, this coast has beautiful glassy pebbles from the north to the south.
 They are usually hidden in the sand and need to be dug out while on a hunt.

 There are many other glassy beaches that you can find in California.
-Since California sea glass is a very famous concept, it is sold at higher prices in shops.
+Since California sea glass is a famous concept, it is sold at higher prices in shops.
 Instead of buying these with your money, you can go to a sea glass beach and collect the beach glass and sea glass yourself.

-But if you want the sea glass jewelry, it would be advisable to get it done by professionals instead of trying it yourself since these nature-bent pebbles can be delicate and can break easily if tinkered with.
+But if you want the sea glass jewelry, it would be advisable to get it done by professionals instead of trying it yourself since these nature-bent pebbles can be delicate and break easily if tinkered with.

 There is no shortage of beaches in California.
 Go for a great vacation and spend one day collecting these coolest co-created man-nature creations.
 The California State Water Resources have done a great job keeping this water clean for visitors.